Privacy Notice

 4. How long do we keep your information?

-We will keep your personal information for as long as it is necessary for the purposes set out in this privacy notice, unless a longer retention period is required or permitted by law (such as tax, accounting, or other legal requirements).
+We will keep your personal information for as long as it is needed for the purposes set out in this Notice, unless a longer period is required or permitted by law (such as tax, accounting, or other legal requirements).

 5. How do we keep your information safe?

-We have implemented technical and organizational security measures designed to protect the security of any personal information we process.
-However, despite our safeguards and efforts to secure your information, no electronic transmission over the Internet or information storage technology can be guaranteed to be 100% secure, so we cannot promise or guarantee that hackers, cybercriminals, or other unauthorized third parties will not be able to defeat our security and improperly collect, access, steal, or modify your information.
-Although we will do our best to protect your personal information, transmission of personal information to and from our Services is at your own risk.
+We maintain technical and organizational security measures to protect the security of any personal information we process.
+Despite these measures, no electronic transmission over the Internet or information storage technology is 100% secure, so we cannot promise or guarantee that hackers, cybercriminals, or other unauthorized parties will not be able to defeat our security measures and improperly collect, access, steal, or modify your information.
+Although we will exercise commercially reasonable efforts to protect your personal information, transmission of personal information to and from our Services is at your own risk.
 You should only access the Services within a secure environment.

 6. Do we collect information from minors?